Duke-GCB/DukeDSClient/README.md

 ### Usage:

-If DukeDSClient is installed in a [Virtual Environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments), you must activate the virtual environment before running ddsclient:
+If DukeDSClient is installed in a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments), you must activate the virtual environment before running ddsclient:

 ```
 source ddsclient-env/bin/activate